ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 All screenshots of gameplay must be done in the stable build, unless it is for a specific feature that is unavailable in the stable build.
 You should use the in-game screenshot feature (`F12`).

-#### osu! client settings
+#### Game client settings

-*Note: If you do not want to change your current settings for the osu! wiki, you can move your `osu!.<ComputerUser>.cfg` out of the osu! folder and move it back later.*
+*Note: If you do not want to change your current settings for the wiki, you can move your `osu!.<ComputerUser>.cfg` out of the osu! folder and move it back later.*

-You must set these settings before taking a screenshot of the osu! client (settings not stated below are assumed to be at their defaults):
+You must set these settings before taking a screenshot of the game client (settings not stated below are assumed to be at their defaults):

 - Select language: `English`
 - Prefer metadata in original language: `Enabled`